The mestiza muse

 7. Will the stylist recommend products for me?

-Many stylists are either trained or carry their line of products, but it is important to know when they are recommending something outside the scope of expertise.
+Many stylists are either trained or carry their own line of products, but it is important to know when they are recommending something outside the scope of expertise.

 8. Will this service damage my curls?